scandio/lmvc-modules/lib/Scandio/lmvc/modules/upload/readme.md

 The Upload-controllers::img-function looks into the $_FILES[] of php reads and moves the tempfile to your specified path.
 Therefore, just firing a request to the /Upload/img with an image in the $_FILES[] will upload the file.

+It is also possible to specify a custom filename by calling /Upload/img/filename.jpg which will not use the filename from the $_FILES[].

 **Thanks for reading**